TsubakiBotPad/pad-cogs/README.md

 * After you have done all of this, restart the bot again.
 Hopefully by now `^id ` should work!

 ### Emoji
-* If you want emojis in `^id` commands, and you are setting this up for DEV PURPOSES ONLY, you can talk to River about getting your bot invited to the emoji servers.
-If you want to make your own separate Miru instance though, you're on your own for that.
+* You probably don't actually need emoji to be working in order to do development for Tsubaki.
-* Give t_r your bot's invite link & ask him for the server IDs
+* There are three emoji servers: the main Tsubaki support server, `miru_extra_emoji`, and `miru_monsters_1`.
+River has access to these, talk to her if you think you need access to them.
+HOSTING YOUR OWN TSUBAKI/MIRU CLONE IS NOT REASON TO GET ACCESS TO THEM.
+In-depth development of the `^id` command may be reason to get access to them.
-* Then use `^padinfo setemojiservers` with the IDs he gives you.
-The main Miru server is one of them, you can get that ID yourself.
+* You will use use `^padinfo setemojiservers` with the IDs she gives you.

 # Puzzle and Dragons